Graduate Teaching Assistantship Policy

 Students supported by a graduate teaching assistantship should complete coursework and take their qualifying exams by the end of their fourth semester of support, complete the prospectus by the end of their fifth semester of support and complete and defend the dissertation by the end of their eighth semester of support.
 If a student does not finish within this timeframe, they risk losing the support of the GTA.

-Students can be awarded a GTAship for up to five years of support, where continuation depends on progress toward the degree, teaching performance and maintaining a 3.0 GPA.
+Students can be awarded a graduate teaching assistantship for up to five years of support, where continuation depends on progress toward the degree, teaching performance and maintaining a 3.0 GPA.
 If a student loses their assistantship by failing to meet any of these criteria, they may reapply in the future.
 Assistantships will be awarded in such a way as to give priority to students making proper progress toward degree completion, determined according to the criteria below.

 What is progress toward degree completion?